TWaalen/isrsrv-script/README.md

 **Known issues are:**
 -If typing uppercase letters and symbols in the server console the server crashes.
 To avoid crashes use lowercase letters and use ID codes for user specific commands.

--if for some reason systemd reports the service failed when it stops, don't worry about it, the IsR server session shuts down gracefully.